unl-ml-art/generative-text-obenson891/README.md

 ## Abstract

-The idea for this project was to take descriptions from humane society adoption sites and have the computer generate it's own descriptions of cats.
+The idea for this project was to take descriptions from humane society adoption sites and have the computer generate its own descriptions of cats.
 I could then draw these new versions of cats.

 ## Model/Data

-I trained this model on a comilation of descriptions of cats fro mthe site https://www.petfinder.com/ Along with the description, I indcluded Name, Age, Size and Color/Pattern.
+I trained this model on a compilation of descriptions of cats from the site https://www.petfinder.com/ Along with the description, I included Name, Age, Size, and Color/Pattern.

 Link to training data:
 generative-text-obenson891/cats.txt